QIS-MRI/LIBOR_LIBRE_BORR_SimulationCode/README.md

 Publication (Pre-print):

+We would appreciate any feedback and welcome any inquiries!
 ********************
 Code for numerical simulations of different off-resonant water excitation RF pulses
 - Main_LIBOR_paper.m: Script to simulate the RF pulses and generate manuscript figures (including RF waveforms)